aeternity/protocol/CHANNELS.md

 arbitrary smart contract within the channel and does not restrict the number of peers that can participate in such a channel.

-In a typical client/server architectures, it is the server, who gets to decide what a valid state is and what isn't.
-This simplification is sufficient in many cases.
+In most cases a client/server architecture will most likely be mode of choice, where a client is using a service offered by the server, which is highly available and probably also some well known entity.
 To give one example, consider the case of a data feed.
 In this scenario the requester sends a micropayment for each request made to the provider.
 The most a requester could lose in this case is one micropayment. (***TODO***: ZKCP)

 Here only the requester has an incentive to cheat and publish an outdated state, which would assign them more money than they actually have.
 A cheater is easy to detect for a supplier.
 Whenever the requester closes the channel unilaterally with an outdated state, the supplier can, during the lock